AdobeDocs/experience-manager-htl.en/help/java-use-api.md

 The `WCMUsePojo` class provides access to the same set of context objects as are available within an HTL file (see the document [Global Objects.](global-objects.md))

-In a class that extends `WCMUsePojo`, context objects can be accessed by name using
+In a class extending `WCMUsePojo`, you can access context objects using their names:

 [`<T> T get(String name, Class<T> type)`](https://developer.adobe.com/experience-manager/reference-materials/6-5/javadoc/com/adobe/cq/sightly/WCMUsePojo.html)

-Alternatively, commonly used context objects can be accessed directly by the appropriate convenience method as listed in this table.
+Alternatively, you can access commonly used context objects directly using the appropriate convenience method listed in this table.

 |Object|Convenience Method|
 |---|---|